Atari 8-bit computers: 1200XL

-The PBI expansion connector from the original 1000X design was omitted, making the design rely entirely on the SIO port again.
+The system uses the SIO port again instead of the Parallel Bus Interface.
 The +12V pin in the SIO port is not connected, which prevents a few devices from working.
+The +12V was typically used to power RS-232 devices, which now required an external power source.
 An improved video circuit provides more chroma for a more colorful image, but the chroma line is not connected to the monitor port, the only place that could make use of it.
 The operating system has compatibility problems with some older software.

 The 1200XL was discontinued in June 1983.